1.1 The company

 A collection of 21 basalt islands in the North Atlantic.
 In 1932, this self-governing community gave their name to the British shipping forecast location between Southeast Iceland and Fair Isle.
 Known as the ‘land of maybe’ it is not uncommon to experience all four seasons in one hour.

 "There are warnings of gales in all areas except Biscay and Trafalgar.
-Tyne, Dogger, Fisher, German Bight: Southwest 5 to 7, occasionally gale 8 in Dogger.
+Bailey, Fair Isle, Faeroes: Southwest 5 to 7, occasionally gale 8 in Fair Isle.
 Rain or showers.
 Moderate or good, occasionally poor."

-The shipping forecast has been a hallmark of British culture for over a century and is tinged with a collective and personal nostalgia.
+The shipping forecast has been a feature of British culture for over a century, helping sailors to navigate our often treacherous coastal waters.

-Broadcast four times daily on BBC Radio, this poetic litany of coastal regions is cherished by both sailors and landlubbers alike.
-It tells of turbulent pewter skies, featureless white fog, and driving black clouds making their way over the Atlantic; a punctual reminder of our island status and the weather systems that surround us.
+Broadcast daily on BBC Radio, this poetic recital of familiar place names is a constant reminder of our island status and the weather systems that surround us.

 Rain Later.
 Good.